j-brady/peakipy/README.md

 1. Peak list (see below for specification)
 2. NMRPipe frequency domain dataset (2D or Pseudo 3D)

-There are three main scripts.
+There are four main scripts.

 1. `read_peaklist.py` is used to convert peak list and select clusters peaks.
-2. `run_check_fits.py` is used to check and adjust fit parameters interactively (i.e clusters and mask radii) if initial clustering is not satisfactory.
+2. `edit_fits.py` is used to check and adjust fit parameters interactively (i.e clusters and mask radii) if initial clustering is not satisfactory.
 3. `fit_peaks.py` is used to fit clusters of peaks
+4. `check_peaks.py` is used to check individual fits or groups of fits and make plots.

+Below is a description of how to run these scripts.
-Use the `-h` or `--help` flags for instructions on how to run the programs.
+You can also use the `-h` or `--help` flags for instructions on how to run the programs.

 ### Peaklists